 Taiwan Relations Act

 As such, the international status of Taiwan has remained unresolved.
 Taiwan has evolved from a military dictatorship into an economically vibrant democracy, with a world-class high tech industry and the seventh largest economy in Asia and 22nd-largest in the world by purchasing power parity despite not officially being recognized as a sovereign state.
 An amazing feat.
 For its military protection it has relied on the assurances of the US under the socalled Taiwan’s Relations Act of 1979 issued by the US Congress, stating that “the United States shall make available to Taiwan such defense articles and defense services in such quantity as may be necessary to enable Taiwan to maintain a sufficient self-defense capacity as determined by the President and the Congress.”
-For Taiwan the perennial question is: how firm is the American commitment to protect the island?
+For Taiwan the perennial question is: how firm is the American promise to help protect the island?

 The PRC developed from a one party state with a backward economy into a one party surveillance state with an ever stronger economy thanks to its socalled open-door policy, the admittance to the WTO, the entrepreneurial skills of the Chinese people and the Western business community’s eagerness to conquer the vast China market.
 Several countries and companies have become dependent on this market for their economic growth.
 Meanwhile President Xi has reshaped the Communist government by accumulating more power than any other leader since Mao himself.
 He has become President for life, comporting himself as a globalist on the international stage, whilst constantly feeding his audience at home with fiercely nationalistic messages and propaganda.
 Constitutional democracy and universal values such as human rights have been discarded as “false ideological trends” by comrade Xi.